CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

 # Example

-If you saved an important file like a (report, system file), and you want to make it safe that nobody can able to modify or tampers with it.
+If you saved an important file like a (report, system file), and you want to make sure that nobody modify or tampers with it.
 This tool helps you to do that.